 4. Promoting online communities

 Several of our students also noted the effect of Unitu on building online communities in times of physical distancing.
-Students not only want to feel supported, but also to support one another.
-Although the usual club and society activities are frozen, students have creatively used online platforms to keep in touch with another and establish virtual communities.
+Students not only want to feel supported but also to support one another.
+Although the usual club and society activities are frozen, students have creatively used online platforms to keep in touch with one another and establish virtual communities.

 Abi, also a course representative, reported how her peers took to Unitu to support one another during this difficult period, “some of the new students that we’ve got have set up study groups from [Unitu] and reaching out to their students even though they’re not necessarily the rep. We had people sharing motivational videos… and a list of places you can go for reading materials, and it’s very much like, anyone can post… their thoughts, ideas and any questions.”

 Natalie said, “I think [Unitu] helped me maintain a network to facilitate communication, and also, in some way, create a sense of community for me, which helped me feel a lot more supported during this time.”

 So then... why is having a student voice important?

 In addition to understanding the role Unitu played in their COVID-19 journey, we also asked students how they felt about the importance of staff engaging with the student voice.

 Unsurprisingly, many students identified having an adequate return on investment as a key reason.
 As Sharmeen explained, “we’re on the course, we’re paying for the course and we want to ultimately enjoy it.
 [Having a student voice] makes sure that for every resource that [universities] are providing, we are able to make the most of it.”